cdapio/cdap/cdap-docs/developer-guide/source/index.rst

-- |overview|_ Covers the **overall architecture and technology behind CDAP,** including the virtualization of data and applications, CDAP concepts, components and their interactions, and the anatomy of a basic Big Data application.
+- |overview|_ Covers the **overall architecture and technology behind CDAP,** including the virtualization of data and applications, CDAP concepts, components and their interactions, and the anatomy of a Big Data application.

 .. |building-blocks| replace:: **Building Blocks:**